-Hybrid/Lease Construction Alternative (Alternative 1) Lease Relocation (Alternative 2) No Action Alternative Impact Reduction Measures Utilities and Infrastructure Construction: Minor impacts due to increased water demand and wastewater generation during construction.
+Hybrid/Lease Construction Alternative (Alternative 1) Preferred Alternative - Lease Relocation (Alternative 2) No Action Alternative Impact Reduction Measures Future Redevelopment: Negligible to moderate impacts during construction on environmental justice and children populations, similar to construction of a new USCIS building.
+Moderate impacts during operations to environmental justice and children populations, similar to construction of a new USCIS building.
+Utilities and Infrastructure • Construction: Minor impacts due to increased water demand and wastewater generation during construction.
 Operations: Negligible beneficial impacts due to increased building efficiency and decreased utility needs.
 Future Redevelopment: Minor impacts during construction, similar to construction of a new USCIS building.
 Minor to moderate impacts during operations due to net increase in utility demands.
 Construction: No impacts during construction.
 Operations: Beneficial impacts due to decreased utility demands from tenants occupying newer, more efficient buildings.
 Future Redevelopment: Similar to Alternative 1 Future Redevelopment, but to a greater intensity.
 Ongoing demand for utilities during building operation, and increased need for maintenance as building systems continue to age.
 The following measures would be implemented during construction of a new USCIS building for Alternative 1: Adherence to GSA P100 Standards including: Newly-constructed buildings must not exceed the energy intensity of 30,978 British Thermal Units per square foot per year.
 Toilets must be dual-flush or low-flow (1.28 gallons per flush), urinals must be High Efficiency Urinals (0.5 liters per flush), and lavatory faucets must be metered-type with 0.25 gallons per cycle.
 Using native or locally-adapted species, xeriscaping, and/or grey water reusage to reduce water consumption.
 Any reuse of treated wastewater would comply with the water recycling criteria, permitted uses, and other applicable requirements in Title 22 of the California Code of Regulations.
-Reviewing existing utility maps and contacting utility ines.
+Reviewing existing utility maps and contacting utility companies ahead of time to identify any locations where construction activities could potentially affect utility lines.
 Coordinating with utility providers in advance of such activities to determine the best course of action to avoid or minimize impacts, either by implementing measures to protect utility lines or by arranging for their temporary or permanent relocation.
-Similar measures regarding review of utility maps and coordination with utility providers during future development planning would occur as part of Alternatives 1 and 2; regardless of ownership.